ellen24h/TIL/MEAN stack/AngularJS.md

 3. The filter outputs a formatted currency with the dollar sign and the correct decimal places.

 In this way, filters help to separate the content in the controller from its presentation in the view.

+Let's do a quick review:

+- A module contains the different components of an AngularJS app
+- A controller manages the app's data
+- An expression displays values on the page
+- A filter formats the value of an expression

+We've used a few directives so far - ng-app, ng-controller, ng-repeat, and ng-src.
+What can we generalize about directives?

+Directives bind behavior to HTML elements.
+When the app runs, AngularJS walks through each HTML element looking for directives.
+When it finds one, AngularJS triggers that behavior (like attaching a scope or looping through an array).

+So far we've made a static AngularJS app by adding properties in the controller and displaying them in the view.
+AngularJS is a framework for building dynamic web apps, so let's start to make this app interactive.

+Great!
+Each time you click on the number of likes, the number goes up.
+How does it work?

+1. The ng-click is a directive.
+When <p class="likes"> is clicked, ng-click tells AngularJS to run the plusOne() function in the controller.

+2. The plusOne() function gets the index of the product that was clicked, and then adds one to that product's likes property.

+Notice that the plusOne() doesn't interact with the view at all; it just updates the controller.
+Any change made to the controller shows up in the view.

+Congratulations!
+You built an AngularJS app from scratch.
+What can we generalize so far?

+1. A user visits the AngularJS app.

+2. The view presents the app's data through the use of expressions, filters, and directives.
+Directives bind new behavior HTML elements.

+3. A user clicks an element in the view.
+If the element has a directive, AngularJS runs the function.

+4. The function in the controller updates the state of the data.

+5. The view automatically changes and displays the updated data.
+The page doesn't need to reload at any point.